home2482/Seattle-Airbnb-Statistics/README.md

 Questions to answer in this analysis:
 1. Calendar Dataset:

-When is Seattle Airbnb peak season?
+ A. When is Seattle Airbnb peak season?

-Which month is best to rent an Airbnb?
+ B. Which month is best to rent an Airbnb?

-What day is best to rent an Airbnb?
+ C. What day is best to rent an Airbnb?

-How many days out of a year is Airbnb booked in Seattle as a host?
+ D. How many days out of a year is Airbnb booked in Seattle as a host?

-How much do Airbnb hosts make in Seattle?
+ E. How much do Airbnb hosts make in Seattle?

 2. Reviews Dataset:
-How many times of reviews does an Airbnb in Seattle receive
+ A. How many times of reviews does an Airbnb in Seattle receive?

 3. Listings Dataset:
-What distribution is the host cancelation policy?
+ A. What distribution is the host cancelation policy?

-What distribution is the host response time?
+ B. What distribution is the host response time?

-What property type of Airbnb is popular in Seattle?
+ C. What property type of Airbnb is popular in Seattle?

-Where is the popular area for Airbnb in Seattle?
+ D. Where is the popular area for Airbnb in Seattle?

-Which district should you look for Airbnb in Capitol Hill?
+ E. Which district should you look for Airbnb in Capitol Hill?

-What price is Airbnb in Capitol Hill?
+ F. What price is Airbnb in Capitol Hill?

-What featues are important to predict Airbnb price?
+ G. What featues are important to predict Airbnb price?

-How to predict Airbnb price?
+ H. How to predict Airbnb price?